lupyuen/lupyuen.github.io/src/ci.md

 (Instead of __33 mins__ for GitHub Runners)

-TODO: Do we run multiple Virtual Machines in macOS UTM?
+TODO: Timeout

-- Alternatively: Running a Self-Hosted Runner inside a Docker Container (Rancher Desktop) on macOS Arm64
+TODO: Alternatively: Running a Self-Hosted Runner inside a Docker Container (Rancher Desktop) on macOS Arm64

-  But Then: It becomes a Linux Arm64 Runner, not a Linux x64 Runner.
+TODO But Then: It becomes a Linux Arm64 Runner, not a Linux x64 Runner.
 Which won't work with our current NuttX CI Docker Image, which is x64 only.

-  Unless: We create a Linux Arm64 Docker Image for NuttX CI?
+TODO: Unless: We create a Linux Arm64 Docker Image for NuttX CI?
 Like for [Compiling RISC-V Platforms](https://lupyuen.github.io/articles/pr#appendix-building-the-docker-image-for-nuttx-ci)?

 # What's Next